evkx/evkx.github.io/content/models/audi/q6_e-tron/q6l_e-tron_quattro/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Audi Q6L e-tron quattro.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Audi Q6L e-tron quattro, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Drive Modes